 Dipper and Mabel Pines spend the summer at their great uncle's tourist trap, The Mystery Shack.
 They think it's just going to be another usual summer, until mysterious things begin occurring all over town.

 Carly hosts her own home-grown web show, iCarly, Carly and sidekick Sam's regular Web casts ultimately feature everything from comedy sketches and talent contests to interviews, recipes, and problem-solving.

-The Doctor, over 1,000 years old, travels through time and space in a blue phone box and is rarely seen without his companions.
-This is the revived series of Doctor who, which first aired in March of 2005, 42 years after the original series debuted, in 1963.
+The Doctor, over 2,000 years old, travels through time and space in a blue police box and is rarely seen without his companions.
+This revived series of Doctor Who began airing in March of 2005, 42 years after the original series debuted, in 1963.
 The original series ran until 1989, and was followed by a 1996 TV movie.

 See more »